Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-MIT prohibits unauthorized drone operations on campus due to its dense urban location in Cambridge.
-All drone flights require advance approval from the MIT Environment, Health & Safety (EH&S) Office and MIT Police Department.
-MIT's proximity to Boston Logan controlled airspace creates additional FAA authorization requirements.
+MIT prohibits unauthorized drone operations on campus.
+All unmanned aircraft system flights require approval from the MIT Environment, Health & Safety Office and MIT Police.
+The policy is strictly enforced due to MIT's location in urban Boston/Cambridge.

 YesMIT Environment, Health & Safety Office — ehs@mit.edu